 Mares have ‘fine control’ and their state of relaxation can determine at what time of day the foal is born.
 Most mares foal during the night, an instinctive means of helping to protect their vulnerable newborn foals from predators, but this cannot be relied upon and full term mares should be watched to make sure that they do not get into difficulty.

 The key to good management of foaling is to observe without interfering unnecessarily.
-Foaling ‘alarms’ which work on a harness or head collar sensor detect sweating or prolonged lying down are available.
+Foaling ‘alarms’ are available which work on a harness or head collar sensor and detect sweating or prolonged lying down.
 Some mare owners have found these to be helpful.
 Small samples of early milk can be collected and tested with ‘dip stick’ tests for calcium and electrolyte concentrations to help determine whether mares are ‘ready for birth’, although this is very rarely done in Australia.
-However, mares behave very differently as individuals and from pregnancy to pregnancy and cameras, monitors and milk tests cannot be relied upon.
+However, mares behave very differently as individuals and from pregnancy to pregnancy.
+Cameras, monitors and milk tests cannot be relied upon.
 There is no real substitute for experienced ‘sitting up’.

 FIRST STAGE LABOUR